FansClubMan/COMP3111-Spring2018-ProjectBaseCode/README.md

 # HKUST COMP3111 Software Engineering (Spring 2018)

-This is the modified README for the dev-raymond branch [This README file in a website format](https://hkpeterpeter.github.io/COMP3111-Spring2018-ProjectBaseCode/)
+This is the modified README for the dev-raymond branch sorry, this is the second time to change readme

+[This README file in a website format](https://hkpeterpeter.github.io/COMP3111-Spring2018-ProjectBaseCode/)

 Quick reference links: